eprintsug/PubList/README.md

 - put publist into your cgi directory
 - put PubList.pm into your export plugin directory
 - put publist.xsd into your html-tree (every language if more than one)
+- change all "yourdomain" strings in scripts and configs to your belongs